Supply chain

 4 Ways Reshoring Remains A Win for American Manufacturing

-What could raise some eyebrows, however, is the urgency with which reshoring is being met.
+What is raising some eyebrows, however, is the urgency with which reshoring is being met.
 After all, reshoring isn’t a new concept.
 What makes the present different from the past?

-The answer is both simple and complicated because it’s framed in the “new normal” of international trade agreement upheaval and the still largely undetermined impact of COVID-19.
+The answer is both simple and complicated because it’s framed in the “new normal” of international trade agreement upheaval and lingering repercussions from the COVID-19 crisis.
 However, American manufacturers are seeing opportunities to improve new products and existing offerings, services, and bottom lines in four key areas by bringing projects and jobs back to domestic soil.

 1. Supply Chain Resiliency

-The longstanding argument for overseas outsourcing was labor cost.
-As few as ten years ago, China had manufacturing costs at least 30% lower than those in the United States.2
+Potential tariffs aside, a longstanding argument in favor of overseas outsourcing is labor cost.
+As few as 10 years ago, China had manufacturing costs at least 30% lower than those in the United States.

-However, the advent of automation, the flexibility/scalability technologies offer, and decreased domestic energy costs have tipped the scales in favor of reshoring.
+However, the advent of automation, the flexibility/scalability technologies offer, and decreased domestic energy costs have tipped the scales toward reshoring.
 Not unlike material and product sourcing, having local control of budget allocation gives manufacturers an advantage similar to that they were receiving by outsourcing.

-COVID-19 restrictions aside, outsourced project delivery are often at the behest of arbitrary timelines, which makes for potential conflict in an increasingly On Time Delivery (OTD) world.
+Separate from the 2020 turbulence, outsourced project delivery is often subject to arbitrary timelines, which makes for possible conflict in an increasingly On Time Delivery (OTD) world.
 Time zones and cultural differences may put production schedules in flux.
 Defective products may necessitate a re-run.
 Shipping — already commonly taking weeks — could easily be waylaid by missed deadlines, weather, or other intervening events.

-US-China decoupling, on the other hand, largely eliminates these concerns.
-Local supply chains means local suppliers, and manufacturing lead times are dramatically shortened.
-Further, having access to key supplier and injection molder partnerships — like that offered by Kaysun — gives manufacturers opportunities to leverage expertise that can also shortcut turnaround times.
+Local supply chains mean local suppliers, and manufacturing lead times are dramatically shortened.
+Further, having access to key supplier and injection molder partnerships — like that offered by Kaysun — allows manufacturers to leverage expertise that can also shortcut turnaround times.

-Product and service quality — or lack thereof — has been a risk many companies are willing to take when offshoring.
-Managing these critical areas often did not offset the savings on labor and operating costs.
+Product and service quality — or lack thereof — is a risk many companies have been willing to take when offshoring.
+Implementing quality control often did not offset the savings on labor and operating costs.
+The rub, though, is the added expense of increased product defects, recalls, safety issues, and legal actions.

-Our white paper, Exploring Reshoring: Insights for Manufacturers provides comprehensive tips and tools for determining if reshoring is your next step, and how injection molders could play a pivotal role.
-Click the button below to download your copy now!
+Our white paper, Exploring Reshoring: Insights for Manufacturers, provides comprehensive tips and tools for determining if reshoring is your next step, and how injection molders could play a pivotal role.
+Click below to download your copy.

 Top 3 Custom Injection Molding Trends to Watch in 2025